Creating a great plan for the coming year requires a clear understanding of the foundations of your practice, both positive and negative.

 SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
 In most cases the strengths and weaknesses you will be identifying are internal—things like streamlined operations or lack of expertise in a product area.
 Opportunities and threats, on the other hand, are external factors affecting your practice—such as regulatory or market changes.

-A SWOT analysis is as a tool for understanding the state of your practice today, and what it could become tomorrow.
+A SWOT analysis is a tool for understanding the state of your practice today, and what it could become tomorrow.
 The strengths and weaknesses describe how you see the positives and negatives about your practice today.
-And the opportunities and threats reveal what might be possible in the future.
+The opportunities and threats reveal what might be possible in the future.

 The whole point of completing a SWOT analysis is to improve your business plan for the coming year.
 Your review of your own practice and what your competitors are doing will help you complete the biggest part of that plan—which is defining your unique competitive advantage.